ahmedhamdi96/ML4T/README.md

     before the required testing period.

 ### Stable Stock vs Volatile Stock Forecast
+*Volatility Test*

 This test is used to demonstrate the effect of the volatility of the stock on the accuracy of the model's forecast.
 See results [here](https://github.com/ahmedhamdi96/ML4T/blob/master/machine_learning/testing/results/stable_vs_volatile.md).

 ### During Times of Change
+*Predicting Stock prices for a portfolio of 4 companies during different interesting time periods*

 * **[Facebook](https://github.com/ahmedhamdi96/ML4T/blob/master/machine_learning/testing/results/facebook.md)**